Tomato Jam

 But you must make it because tomato jam is really, really good.

-I served it on crackers topped with goat cheese and that was awesome.
-But the whole time I kept thinking how good this would be on biscuits.
-Can you imagine?
-Yes, I’m making biscuits this weekend.
-And lots more tomato jam.
+I served it on crostini topped with goat cheese and that was awesome.
+I’m making biscuits this weekend solely for the purpose of sitting them under a giant dollop of tomato jam.
 Here’s the recipe…

 1 cup sugar